Vishwa1011-AFK/LibraryNexus/README.md

     ```

 3.  **Configure Environment Variables:**
-    Create a `.env` file in the root of the `library-nexus-backend` directory.
+    Create a `.env` file in the root of the `LibraryNexus-Backend` directory.
 Populate it with your specific configuration. **Keep this file secure and do not commit it.**
     ```env
     # Server Port
     PORT=5000